Have you got a soggy waterlogged lawn or garden that holds surface water making it muddy?

-Home visits to advise and prepare a quote cost £200 (refundable)
+Home visits to consult and prepare a quote cost £200 (refundable)

 The fee ispaid on the day and refunded when the land drainage work is carried out.

 The meeting to discuss a drainage solution will take about an hour and includes,

 On the spot assessment and advice.

 Followed up with a quote describing the work to be carried out by us or a contrator of your choice.

 The cost for me to carry out the drainage installation.

 The quote can be used for D.I.Y or the cost refunded when I carry out the work.